-The Raymond School District will provide competency based education and support services to all students.
-Objectives for teaching and learning will remain focused on meeting academic standards and student learning outcomes.
-Raymond educators will continue to be flexible and adaptive to meet the needs of all learners.
-No matter the learning environment students will be provided a rigorous and relevant education.
-Educational practices will focus on the whole child, to include social emotional development, and academic growth.
+The Raymond School District provides competency based education and support services to all students.
+Objectives for teaching and learning remain focused on meeting academic standards and student learning outcomes.
+Raymond educators continue to be flexible and adaptive to meet the needs of all learners.
+No matter the learning environment students are provided a rigorous and relevant education.
+Educational practices focus on the whole child, to include social emotional development, and academic growth.